FuelLabs/fuels-wallet/.changeset/sweet-beans-shake.md

 '@fuel-wallet/sdk': minor
 ---

-Enabled FuelWeb3 SDK to be use directly without the need to wait for the injected script
+Enabled FuelWallet SDK to be use directly without the need to wait for the injected script